hardyqr/UW-Spring2017-CS246-Notes/notes-6.13-LEC12.md

 ```

-- billy is const
+- `billy` is const
-	- grade does not promise it will not change fields
+	- the first `grade` does not promise it will not change fields

 If you declare a method const, you are promising not to change the fields of the object on which the methods was called.